 Today there are some 90,000 San living in the region and over 100 000 Khoekhoe.
 The San are typically marginalised economically with limited access to formal education.
 There are relatively few San with tertiary education; the majority live in situations of poverty and marginalization.

-In Angola, the current issues faced by San people include food insecurity, marginalisation from education including no possibility to use their own languages, access to clean water, healthcare, lack of official identity documents and threats to livelihood preservation.
+In Angola, current issues faced by San people include food insecurity, marginalisation from education, no recognition of their own languages, no access to clean water or healthcare, lack of official identity documents, and threats to livelihood preservation.
 A number of San in Angola are living in unclear tenure situations close to protected areas.

 Botswana has a structural and constitutional bias against recognising indigenous peoples.
-The problem is anchored in the independence constitution of 1966 in which only certain ethnic groups are formally recognised and may be chiefs, which is the foundation of national political system.
+The problem is anchored in the independence constitution of 1966 in which only certain majority ethnic agropastoralist groups and their chiefs are formally recognised in the national political system.